ScorpionXII/project-retroshop/README.md

 DEMO TIME
 ---------
-You can play with a fully functional testing DEMO at http://ih-retroshop.herokuapp.com/
+You can play with a fully functional testing DEMO at http://ih-retroshop.herokuapp.com/ ( OFFLINE NOW Sorry :( )

 What do you have backstage?
 --------------------